 The best way to buy a house is to pay 100% in cash.
-Yes, it is possible!
 But if you’re struggling to save up enough cash just for a down payment, then you might be tempted to get a loan that’s backed by the Federal Housing Association (FHA).
+Watch out, though.
+It can get pretty tricky.

-Besides total cost, there are many differences between an FHA loan and a conventional one.
-Let’s unpack those differences by taking a closer look at the FHA.
+Besides total cost, you’ll find other differences between an FHA loan and a conventional one.
+Let’s unpack those differences by taking a closer look at FHA loans.

 How Do FHA Loans Work?

-To take out this type of loan, you’d have to work with an FHA-approved lender, which could be a bank, credit union or mortgage company.
+To get an FHA loan, you’d have to work with an FHA-approved lender, which could be a bank, credit union or mortgage company.
 Then, the FHA provides a guarantee on the loan so your lender doesn’t lose money.

 - If your credit score is 580 or higher, you only need at least a 3.5% down payment.